babel/babel/README.md

 - **sourceFilename**: Correlate output AST nodes with their source filename.
 Useful when generating code and source maps from the ASTs of multiple input files.

+- **startLine**: By default, the first line of code parsed is treated as line 1.
+You can provide a line number to alternatively start with.
+Useful for integration with other source tools.

 - **plugins**: Array containing the plugins that you want to enable.

 - **strictMode**: TODO